zinzh/Http-api-node/README.md

 Setting global authentication in Postman:

-Collection settings, set type to "Bearer" and give the valiable a name, here ```{{authToken}}``` In the login and sign up requests, add
+Collection settings, set type to "Bearer" and give the valiable a name, here ```{{authToken}}``` In the login and sign up requests, in the "Test" field add
 ```javascript
 if(pm.response.code === 200){
     pm.environment.set('authToken', pm.response.json().token)